PoCInnovation/Workshops/software/01.React/README.md

 > We recommend you to create a small '+' button in one of the corner of your app that will open a small window containing the title and description forms as well as the button to add the task.

-:bulb: You can customize your hooks to avoid unwanted cases, such as an empty title or description.
+:bulb: You can customize your hooks to avoid unwanted cases, such as an empty field.
 <br/><br/>
 ## Step 5: Discover another hook: React contexts